psaunderualberta/2024-upper-bound-ai-comp/README.md

 # Reviving Puddle World - Upper Bound (2024) AI Competition
 Puddle World is an environment that got traction in the 1990s which was studied by Bryan and Moore (1995) and then later picked up by Rich Sutton in the same year.
-The agent starts at an initial location or state (denoted in red) in the Puddle World and the task for the agent is to navigate around the puddles (avoiding them) to reach the final destination or goal state (denoted in green).
+The agent starts at an initial state (denoted in red) in the Puddle World and the task for the agent is to navigate around the puddles (denoted in black) to reach the goal state (denoted in green).
 You can find more information about the environment in the paper "Generalization in Reinforcement Learning: Successful Examples Using Sparse Coarse Coding"

 This repository is an extension of the previous open-source implementation of the environment.
 This implementation is compatible with the gymnasium library, making it easy to interact with the environment.